-A nominee director is an individual formally appointed to act as a director of a company on behalf of the real owner (known as the beneficial owner).
+A nominee director is a person formally appointed to act as a director of a company on behalf of the real owner (also known as the "beneficial owner").
 This structure is commonly used in international business setups where privacy, compliance, or local regulatory requirements need to be managed effectively.

-Although a nominee director’s name appears on official public records such as Companies House, they do not hold beneficial ownership of the company and typically act under a formal legal agreement that defines their limited role.
+Although the name of the nominee director appears on official public records, i.e., Companies House, they do not hold beneficial ownership of the company and typically act under a formal legal agreement that defines their limited role.

 A nominee director is a legally appointed representative who serves on a company’s board while the actual control and ownership remain with the beneficial owner.